jaredpetersen/jaredpetersen.github.io/content/posts/home_security_raspi.md

 ---
-title: "How to Set up a Home Security Live Streaming Camera with Raspberry Pi"
+title: How to Set up a Home Security Live Streaming Camera with Raspberry Pi
+slug: home-security-system-raspberry-pi
-date: 2021-09-13T17:28:09Z
+date: 2018-08-16T00:00:00Z
-description: "Tutorial for how to set up a home security system using the Raspberry Pi, Raspberry Pi camera module, and raspilive"
+description: Tutorial for how to set up a home security system using the Raspberry Pi, Raspberry Pi camera module, and raspilive
 ---

 # How to Set up a Home Security Live Streaming Camera with Raspberry Pi